-Pirates?
-I love pirates!
+Pirates are everywhere!
 But this post is about team work.

 This is what I do to prevent cheating.
 1) Use only open-end questions that require more understanding than memorization.
 2) Improve students' preparation.
 If they know the material, no reason for them to cheat.
 3) And, of course, administer exams/quizzes in a way that prevents cheating.
 Here is how: